-- Demonstrate creative thinking, problem solving and independent - Demonstrate and apply an understanding of current technology available in their area of expertise. - Use kinesiology as a catalyst for proactive change in personal health and wellness. - Explore interdisciplinary relationships within kinesiology and associate disciplines. - Examine the nature and effects of discipline-related skills as they are applied in a professional setting.
+- Demonstrate creative thinking, problem solving and independent study skills. - Demonstrate and apply an understanding of current technology available in their area of expertise. - Use kinesiology as a catalyst for proactive change in personal health and wellness. - Explore interdisciplinary relationships within kinesiology and associate disciplines. - Examine the nature and effects of discipline-related skills as they are applied in a professional setting.

 This program is designed to prepare students for careers in areas associated with physical activity and sports.
-The student has a choice of area specialization from one of the following options: Sports Management, Exercise Science, or Pedagogy (Teaching Physical students.
-One (1) of the following two (2) is required for Internship option
+The student has a choice of area specialization from one of the following options: Sports Management, Exercise Science, or Pedagogy (Teaching Physical Education).